Santhosh141020/Major-Project/README.md

 # Major-Project

 ## Data
-In this project we scrapped flipkart website and (url link)[https://www.flipkart.com/], and extracted products list, their images and reviews. and those reviews were treated as data for sentimental analysis
+In this project we scrapped flipkart website and for link [Click Here](https://www.flipkart.com/), and extracted products list, their images and reviews. and those reviews were treated as data for sentimental analysis

 ## Libray used